rochacon/elastic-nginx-cli/README.md

 `elastic-nginx-cli` is a simple cli for [Elastic NGINX](https://github.com/rochacon/elastic-nginx).

-This allows you to add or remove a EC2 instance from a Elastic NGINX managed upstream.
+This allows you to add or remove EC2 instances from a Elastic NGINX managed upstream.

 Setup